-Capping the day is the traditional Yule Log Ceremony, which will begin around 4:15 pm and will be free to the public.
+Capping off the day will be the traditional Yule Log Ceremony, which will begin around 4:15 pm.
 Originated by the Vikings, it served as a way for them to honor their gods and request good luck in the coming year.
-Later it was incorporated into the harvest festivals of Germany and Scandinavia, then moved to England when the Normans conquered the isles and eventually migrated to the New World with the Pilgrims.
-While a Yule Log may or may not have been part of the traditional celebration during the antebellum years, we like to make it a part of our Christmas in the Country as a symbol of peace and good will for our wonderful community.
-Since it was often decorated with evergreens and sometimes sprinkled with grain or cider before it was finally lit, we encourage everyone to bring a sprig to cast onto the fire, and also to wear fine, colorful headgear to the event, which will conclude with the singing of carols and, of course, a cup of hot wassail!
-Derived from the Anglo-Saxon “waes hael,” which meant “Be in Health” or “Here’s to You,” wassail helps us to emphasizes the spirit of health and friendship.
+It spread to harvest festivals in Germany and Scandinavia, then moved to England, and eventually was brought to the New World by the Pilgrims.
+The Yule Log is a Christmas in the Country tradition at Exchange Place, a symbol of peace and good will for our wonderful community.
+Since it was often decorated with evergreens and sometimes sprinkled with grain or cider before it was finally lit, we encourage everyone to at least bring a twig and to wear fine, colorful headgear to the event.
+We will be singing several traditional carols, and conclude the day with a cup of hot wassail, which helps us to emphasize the spirit of health and friendship.

 Exchange Place is a living history farm whose mission is to preserve and interpret the heritage of mid-nineteenth century farm life in Northeast Tennessee.
 Exchange Place is a non-profit organization maintained and operated by volunteers and is supported by donations, fundraisers, memberships and grants.